Baron de Mauley: History

 The 1st Baron de Mauley was the third son of the 3rd Earl of Bessborough, an Anglo-Irish peer, and his wife Lady Henrietta Spencer, daughter of the 1st Earl Spencer.
 He married Lady Barbara Ashley-Cooper, the daughter of Anthony Ashley-Cooper, 5th Earl of Shaftesbury.
 She was one of the co-heirs to the ancient barony by writ of Mauley (or Maulay), which superseded the feudal barony the caput of which was at Mulgrave Castle, Yorkshire, which barony by writ had become extinct in 1415.

 Their son, later the 2nd Baron, sat as Member of Parliament for Poole and Dungarvon.
 He married his first cousin Lady Maria Ponsonby, daughter of the 4th Earl of Bessborough.

 Their eldest son, the 3rd Baron, never married, so the barony was inherited by his brother, who became the 4th Baron.
 He married the Hon.
 Madeline Hanbury-Tracy, daughter of the 2nd Baron Sudeley.
 They had two sons, Capt.
 Gerald Ponsonby, an officer in the Royal Inniskilling Fusiliers who was killed in the First World War, and Hubert, who became the 5th Baron.

 The 5th Baron married Elgiva Margaret Dundas, a great-granddaughter of the 1st Earl of Zetland.
 They had two sons.
 The eldest, the 6th Baron, married Helen Alice Douglas, a granddaughter of the 19th Earl of Morton; the marriage was childless.
 Their second son, Col. Hon.
 Thomas Ponsonby, an officer of the Wessex Yeomanry who held the offices of Deputy Lieutenant of Gloucestershire and High Sheriff of Gloucestershire, married Maxine Henrietta Thellusson, whose great-great-great-grandfather Charles Thellusson, Member of Parliament for Evesham, was the younger brother of the 1st Baron Rendlesham.

 As of 2024, the title is held by their eldest son, the 7th Baron, who succeeded his uncle in 2002.
 He is one of the ninety elected hereditary peers that remain in the House of Lords after the passing of the House of Lords Act 1999, and sits as a Conservative.
 He was elected in 2005 and thereby became the first hereditary peer having succeeded to his title after the House of Lords Act of 1999, to have obtained an elective hereditary peers seat in the House of Lords.
 In July 2018, the Queen appointed the 7th Baron to succeed the 3rd Baron Vestey as Master of the Horse.
 The appointment took effect on 1 January 2019.

+The family seat was Langford House, Little Faringdon, West Oxfordshire from the 1850s until 2002.